-- 1. Change the ACCELERATOR\AGENTS\STARTUP\ENABLED property to false.
+- 1. Change the ACCELERATOR_AGENTS_STARTUP_ENABLED property to false.
 This change affects agents installed after this point; existing agents on the Agents tab are not affected. - 2.
-If you want the property to change the behavior of existing agents, you must restart the Cluster Manager process.
+If you want the property to change the behavior of existing agents, you must restart the Cluster Manager service.